RedisLabs/redislabs-docs/content/kubernetes/reference/db-options.md

 ---

 The database options are specified in the `spec` section of the database custom resource.
 These options include options that you can change and options that are created by the controller for applications or developers.
-For example, the database connection information is stored in a secret.
+Changes made to the REDB custom resource will override changes made to the database via the admin console or `rladmin` commands.

 ### `databaseSecretName`